atharva417/BSDC-Ardupilot_and_Mavros/README.md

 ### On linux
 lxml has some additional dependencies that can be installed with your package manager (here with `apt-get`) :
 ```bash
 sudo apt-get install gcc python-dev libxml2-dev libxslt-dev
 ```
 Optional for FFT scripts and tests:
 ```bash
 sudo apt-get install python-numpy python-pytest
 ```
 Using pip you can install the required dependencies for pymavlink :
 ```bash
 sudo pip2 install -U future lxml
 ```
-The -U parameter allows updating future and lxml version if it is already installed.

 ## Installation
 It is recommended to install pymavlink from PyPi with pip, that way dependencies should be auto install by pip.
 ```bash
 sudo pip2 install -U pymavlink
 ```
 The -U parameter allow to update pymavlink version if it is already installed.